Loading

 Overview

-1. The theoretical models for complex presentations in women will be discussed, followed by reflective practice exercises in examining participants internal values and biases of gender and trauma.
-This will facilitate discussions on gender and trauma–informed treatment.
+1. The theoretical models for complex presentations in women will be discussed, followed by reflective practice exercises in examining participants internal values and biases of gender and trauma which will facilitate discussions on gender and trauma–informed treatment.

 2. Specific treatment guidelines and components of treatment for substance use, mood dysregulation and trauma will be examined.